-Since capitalists value everything by the dollar, let’s look at society and civilization in that way.
+Since capitalists value everything by the dollar, let’s look at society and civilization in that manner.

-In a BBC article, ‘Doomsday’ about Trump’s prospects in the 2016 election, a United States Hispanic voter, Mr. De La Fuente, is quoted, “In my business 30% is owned by the United States government and 10% is owned by the state of California.
+From a BBC article on Trump’s Hispanic voter ‘Doomsday,’ Mr. De La Fuente says, “In my business 30% is owned by the United States government and 10% is owned by the state of California.
 I didn’t pick them as partners, but they sure know how to mess in my business.”

 That’s a sentiment often uttered.
 Is that an accurate and fair statement?

 Components of Wealth

 Economists in the World Bank have collected economic data from countries around the world.
 The data is not precise, but it gives a relative significance to the components of wealth.
 In the United States, the average wealth per capita is estimated at $510,000.
 Approximately $100,000 comes from natural resources and the capital improvements its citizens have made.

 The other components of wealth (over $400,00 per US citizen) arise from:

 - 57% to the social capital and the rule of law (efficient judicial system, clear property rights, efficient government and institutions, political stability, regulatory quality, control of corruption)